louisfaury/restless/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to restless's documentation!
+restless
 ====================================

+*Experiment with Restless Bandits, in Python.*

+Evaluate and compare (approximate) POMDP solvers, as well as heuristics and Reinforcement Learning algorithms on a variety of Restless Bandits problems.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Basics:
+   :caption: Set-up:

    readme

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
-   :caption: Contents:
+   :caption: Documentation:

    modules